 – Rukka Sombolinggi, Secretary General, AMAN

-In Liberia, a coalition of NGOs and the national land agency tested and refined a practical and scalable guideline to enable local communities to self-identify—in 21 months.
-Community self-identification is the first step in Liberia’s new Land Rights Policy and enables communities to gain collective title to their customary land.
+In Liberia, A coalition of NGOs and the national land agency tested and refined a practical and scalable guideline to enable local communities to self-identify—in 21 months.
+Community self-identification is the first step in Liberia’s new Land Rights Act and enables communities to gain collective title to their customary land.
 This project also built trust between NGOs and national government and enhanced the capacities of both for implementing the guideline nationwide.
+In 2019, Liberian partners upscaled the pilot with Tenure Facility support.
+They aim to secure 788,190 hectares of collective customary land under the Liberia Land Act using guidelines developed in the pilot.

 “While there have been some issues…the trust, mutual understanding, and communication channels developed through the pilot project represent major assets for further developing the relationship with CSOs, and jointly move forward in the recognition of community customary lands.”